Runtime Environments and Flavors

 | normal | The default flavor |

-| demo | For use in Demo Playground |
+| play | For use in Playground |

 | docker | For use in Docker environments |

-| ci | For use in CI environments, such as Github Actions |
+| ci | For use in CI environments, such as GitHub Actions |

 2. Enabling a Flavor